matejb6/matejb6/README.md

 # Hi there 👋

 ## About me
-I am Matej, Software developer.
-My main occupation is web development using various technologies such as JavaScript, TypeScript, Angular, etc.
+I am Matej, Software developer and Master of Electrical Engineering.
+My main occupation is web development using various technologies such as JavaScript, TypeScript, Angular, etc. I am a fan of these pieces of software and I like open source code.
+I am taking extra care in writing clean code.

 ## About my GitHub account
-My GitHub account contains some private and public repos mainly used for sharing code, learning and dev skills demonstration.
+This is my coding playground, a few public and a bit more private repos (for now).
+I use it to sharpen my skills in free time, to share ideas, to learn and play with various technologies and to try out any idea that comes to my mind...

+## Working on...
+I am currently working on ng-custom-setup app to be an example app for Angular app setup.
+Also, I am adding content to my GitHub Pages profile page.
+Some private repos for now are in works, but they will be public soon, mainly about Typescript testing and some Angular coding practices.

 <!--
 **matejb6/matejb6** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.